Tense calm in divided Cyprus after UN says peacekeepers attacked

 Cyprus government spokesman Konstantinos Letymbiotis told reporters that meetings have been held internally and with permanent members of the UN Security Council since Thursday over the tensions.

+The Council, after a closed-door session, condemned the assaults and said they could constitute crimes under international law.

+It said the road construction work “runs contrary to Security Council resolutions and constitutes a violation of the status quo in the UN Buffer Zone.”

-Authorities in Turkish Republic of Northern Cyprus, who say the road project is aimed at easing the plight of its people, dismissed the UN mission’s allegations as “baseless.”
+Authorities in the self-proclaimed Turkish Republic of Northern Cyprus (TRNC), who say the road project is aimed at easing the plight of its people, dismissed the UN mission’s allegations as “baseless.”

 Veysal Guden, the Turkish Cypriot mayor of Pyla, said construction on the road would continue Monday in Turkish Cypriot controlled areas, but workers would not enter the UN-controlled zone.

 “A chance will be given to diplomacy.
-Talks will continue,” Guden said.
+Talks will continue,” Guden told AFP.

-The EU condemned the incident, and in a joint statement Britain, France and the US expressed “serious concern at the launch of unauthorized construction” of the road.
+The European Union condemned Friday’s incident, and in a joint statement Britain, France and the United States expressed “serious concern at the launch of unauthorized construction” of the road.

+UN Secretary-General Antonio Guterres’s spokesman, Stephane Dujarric, said on Monday that “preventing tensions and ensuring the maintenance of the status quo across the buffer zone is the mission’s top priority.”

+The peacekeeping mission “is engaging with the Turkish Cypriot side and all concerned” to agree on a “mutually acceptable way forward,” Dujarric said.

-Local media reported that talks would take place between TRNC and the UN on Monday.
+Local media reported that talks took place between the TRNC and UN on Monday.

+EU member Cyprus has been divided since 1974 when Turkish forces occupied the island’s northern third in response to a military coup sponsored by the junta then in power in Greece.

+Only Ankara recognizes the statehood of the Turkish Republic of Northern Cyprus, proclaimed by Turkish Cypriot leaders in 1983.